hcssmith/xmlmacro/README.md

 # xmlmacro

 ## TODO
-  - XPATH implementation
+  - XPATH implementation [IN PROGRESS]
   - XML ASM implementation (https://github.com/yegor256/xembly) as an example, use this for dom manipulation should compile funcitons is xasm
-  - Create functions (loop, read-from-file, if, variable)
+  - Create functions (define, loop, read-from-file, if, variable, inline asm)
+  - error handling in reader